DataMedSci/mcpartools/README.rst

 **mcpartools** is a software simplifying time consuming simulation of particle transport using Monte Carlo codes (Fluka, SHIELDHIT12A).
-We assume user has access to a computing cluster with batch processing software installed (i.e. slurm, torque) and wants to parallelize simulation by running it simultanously on many computing nodes.
+We assume user has access to a computing cluster with batch processing software installed (i.e. slurm, torque) and wants to parallelize simulation by running it simultaneously on many computing nodes.
 **mcpartools** simplifies this process by generating necessary directory structures and scripts for starting calculations and collecting the results.